apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/documentmk.md

 DocumentMK supports a number of backends, with a storage abstraction called `DocumentStore`:

 * `MongoDocumentStore`: stores documents in a MongoDB.
+Oak requires MongoDB 2.6.x or higher.
 * `MemoryDocumentStore`: keeps documents in memory.
 This implementation should only be used for testing purposes.
 * `RDBDocumentStore`: stores documents in a relational data base.